Director of Bands

 Josh loves the marching arts and has been teaching students the art of playing and moving since 2011.
 He also has a knack for electronic sound and enjoys writing synthesized music and designing sounds for everything from worship teams to marching bands.

 When Josh is not teaching music, he’s probably spending time with his wife Sydney, riding a bike or skateboard, working with computers, flying a kite, swimming in a river, or playing drumset with a friend or two.

 Kara Witt is a former Brookville Bee, and while in high school was heavily involved with the symphonic band, marching band, and indoor drumline.

-Kara is now studying Film Scoring at Liberty University and has been the front ensemble section leader and center marimba in both the Liberty University Spirit of the Mountain Marching Band and the Liberty University Indoor Drumline.
+Kara is a graduate of Liberty Univerity with a degree in Film Scoring and has performed with and been the coordinator for both the Liberty University Spirit of the Mountain Marching Band Front Ensemble and the Liberty University Indoor Drumline Front Ensemble.
 She has also volunteered and worked for several high school indoor and outdoor front ensembles in the Lynchburg area, such as Brookville, E.C.
 Glass, and Liberty Christian Academy.

 When she’s not teaching or composing music, Kara loves going to the Peaks of Otter or the Blackwater Creek Trail.